 Sharing a page which is part of a test but has a different content version to that expected, or where content has been removed, can cause confusion and induce a loss in traction.

-If your website is the hub of your inbound marketing and sales activity, then quality, targeted content is the fuel that keeps the wheels turning.
+If your website is the hub of your inbound marketing and activity, then quality, targeted content is the fuel that keeps the wheels turning.
 Strong optimised targeted content will increase conversions and your visibility on search engines and across social media and will reach your prospective buyers more effectively.

 Content provides the assets to be deployed in your inbound marketing activity and nurture users onto your site.
-It will engage these visitors and when deployed in alignment with CRO, so that your website is improved in terms of perfected user journeys and engagement, it will result in increased measureable conversions, leading to more sales enquiries.
+It will engage these visitors and when deployed in alignment with CRO, so that your website is improved in terms of perfected user journeys and engagement, it will result in increased measurable conversions, leading to more sales enquiries.